Find the perfect plant for your space by browsing through this extensive selection that we typically carry every year.

 (Photo courtesy of NetPS Plant Finder)

 Height: 5 feet

 A beautiful evergreen landscape shrub for general garden and massing use, features an upright arching branch habit with downturned tips, very attractive; deep green needle-like foliage; best in full sun

-Mint Julep Juniper has lime green foliage.
-The scale-like leaves remain lime green throughout the winter.
-The flowers are not ornamentally significant.
+Mint Julep Juniper is a dwarf conifer which is primarily valued in the landscape or garden for its cascading habit of growth.
+It has lime green evergreen foliage.
+The scale-like sprays of foliage remain lime green throughout the winter.
 It produces powder blue berries from late spring to late winter.